nsshah14/Publication-Management-System/README.md

 # CSC540 Project

+## Major Change

+The project was initially developed for MariaDB Database but later changed to PostgreSQL.

 ## Thing to remember when adding to database:
 * When you add an order add a transaction detail for given order.
 * on order being submitted increment pastOrders value for order number